Snedashkovsky/cyber.proto/README.md

 - `init` : initialize the github submoudles,
 - `proto-gen` : generate the proto files,
 - `build` : build the project abstracting each language peculiarities,
-- `publish` : push the build to the the code repository to be used by anyone (abstracting the publish peculiarities).
+- `publish` : push the build to the code repository to be used by anyone (abstracting the publish peculiarities).